amateurtools/Plucks/README.md

 PRE-RELEASE NOTE:

     TODO:
+    Make a "base HZ" switch for the 432 and 415 folks.
+Maybe a slider.
+Finetune ought to work for now.
     Pitch Wheel support was causing weird bugs, but one day I'll figure it out.
     Original Classic didn't have that, (at least I don't remember it) but I think it would be nice.
     Offer a pulse width override in the advanced menu, cause why not?